spirom/arrow-simpledb/README.md

 # Queries Over Arrow Tables

 The unit tests show how simple queries can be executed against tables created through Arrow APIs.
+Queries are constructed by composing implementations of the `TableCursor` virtual class: currently just `ScanTableCursor` and `FilterProjectTableCursor`.
+To get access to column data, call `getColumn()` on your outermost `TableCursor` to obtain a `GenericColumnCursor`.

 For example, a scan cursor can be used to simply scan a table: